eaprelsky/infodynamics/book/09_02_neural_validation.md

 **The Prefrontal Cortex should show the strongest information conductance effects**.
 We predict that participants with high cognitive performance will show highly efficient information flow through prefrontal networks, with minimal electrical resistance and optimal voltage regulation.
 Participants with lower performance should show the opposite pattern—high neural resistance, poor voltage regulation, and inefficient information transmission.

 **Working Memory Networks should reveal the electrical basis of cognitive capacity**.
 Our theoretical framework predicts that working memory capacity will correlate **r = 0.60-0.75** with neural information conductance measured in prefrontal-parietal networks.
-The brain regions that show the most efficient electrical information processing should be exactly the regions that information physics theory predicts govern cognitive capacity.
+The brain regions that show the most efficient electrical information processing should be exactly the regions that information dynamics theory predicts govern cognitive capacity.

 **Attention Networks should demonstrate information voltage effects** in real time.
 When participants encounter surprising, relevant, or emotionally engaging information, specific brain networks should show increased electrical activity that matches our voltage equations.
 We predict the anterior cingulate cortex and dorsolateral prefrontal cortex will show activation patterns that correlate **r = 0.50-0.70** with calculated information voltage levels.

 ## Expected Neural Validation Timeline

 Our neural validation work is currently in progress, with initial structural connectivity analyses showing promising correlations between white matter organization and behavioral information conductance measures.
-We expect to complete the full HCP analysis within the next 12-18 months, providing the first direct neural evidence for information physics principles in human brain tissue.
+We expect to complete the full HCP analysis within the next 12-18 months, providing the first direct neural evidence for information dynamics principles in human brain tissue.

 ## Real-Time Brain Activity Monitoring: EEG Validation Plans

 Our research team is planning to extend neural validation using EEG to measure information voltage in real time as participants process different types of information.
-This approach would provide millisecond-by-millisecond validation of information physics principles.
+This approach would provide millisecond-by-millisecond validation of information dynamics principles.

 Our planned EEG validation strategy involves recording electrical brain activity while participants encounter information with systematically varied surprise, relevance, and emotional engagement levels.

 **Information Voltage should show immediate electrical signatures** in brain activity.
-When participants encounter high-surprise information, EEG recordings should show increased electrical activity in frontal brain regions within 150 milliseconds—exactly the timeframe information physics predicts for voltage generation.
+When participants encounter high-surprise information, EEG recordings should show increased electrical activity in frontal brain regions within 150 milliseconds—exactly the timeframe information dynamics predicts for voltage generation.

 **Relevance Effects** should create distinct electrical patterns in temporal and parietal brain regions.
 Information that is personally relevant to participants should generate sustained electrical activity that persists for several seconds after stimulus presentation, matching the predicted temporal dynamics of information voltage.